 During his tenure, OSU experienced a period of extraordinary growth.
 Student enrollment surged, the campus and educational programs expanded, and many new facilities were built.
 The OSU-Cascades Campus was developed, and the university’s first comprehensive fundraising initiative, the Campaign for OSU, raised $1.14 billion.

 Randhawa’s academic background includes a bachelor’s degree in chemical engineering in 1976 from the University of Engineering and Technology in Pakistan.
 He earned his master’s degree in industrial engineering from OSU in 1980 and his doctorate from Arizona State University, also in industrial engineering, in 1983.
 His scholarship focuses on applications of operations research, simulation and decision sciences.

 Randhawa’s top priority at Western has been advancing student success and inclusive excellence.
 Among the many things that drew him to Western are its strong retention and graduation rates, which he sees as a foundation for advancing the success of more underrepresented students in the State of Washington and beyond.
-In his first year as President, Dr. Randhawa launched a strategic planning process which will conclude at the end of the 2017 calendar year, with a parallel resource-planning process to conclude at the end of the 2017-2018 academic year.

 As a first generation college student, Dr. Randhawa has witnessed the transformative power of higher education in his own life, and is committed to making it more accessible, affordable, and attainable to people in the State of Washington, the region, and around the globe.